AhmedEndrisH/Titanic-Hfz/README.md

 ## 🤝 Contributing

-Contributions are welcome!
 Feel free to fork this repository and submit a pull request.

-## 📄 License

-This project is licensed under the MIT License.

-## 🙌 Acknowledgements

 This project is based on the [Kaggle Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic) competition.
 """